MSVstudios/NovelGenerator_v1.1/README.md

 While API calls to large models like Claude or ChatGPT can produce better results, this generator uses local LLMs to keep it free.
 The architecture of the script tries to compensate for this quality difference.

-The main technical challenge, requiring multiple code revisions, was ensuring narrative consistency - both between scenes within chapters and between chapters throughout the manuscript, while maintaining an engaging plot.
-The system aims to generate chapters with lengths comparable to published books.

 ## ✨ Features

 - 🔄 Full generation pipeline